django-salesforce/django-salesforce/README.rst

 This library allows you to load and edit the objects in any Salesforce instance using Django models.
 The integration is fairly complete, and generally seamless for most uses.
 It works by integrating with the Django ORM, allowing access to the objects in your SFDC instance (Salesforce .com) as if they were in a traditional database.

-Python 2.7.9+, 3.4, 3.5, Django 1.7, 1.8.4+, 1.9., 1.10 are supported.
+Python 2.7.9+, 3.4, 3.5, Django 1.7, 1.8.4+, 1.9., 1.10 are supported with
-Currently problematic: raw queries, values_list() and values() methods.
+some limitations on raw queries, values_list() and values() methods.

 Django 1.10 is currently supported without values(), values_list(), defer(), some raw() methods and without makemigrations.
-The full support of 1.10 can be still expected during August 2016.
+Full support of 1.10 is expected near the end of Q3 or beginning of Q4 in 2016.

-(Make it a footnote:
-The lowest Python versions are restricted by TLSv1.1 support that is required for development sites now.
-PyPy probably still works, but it seems not easy to get a precompiled version linked to a new libssl.)
+Pre-2.7.9 Python versions don't have the required TLS 1.1 support to use both production and sandbox Salesforce instances.
+PyPy may still work, but currently it's a challenge to get a PyPy build linked to a recent version of libssl.

 Quick Start
 -----------